rif8treyerl9ip/Docker-envs/pgsql-client-tools/README.md

 - postgresql-client: Command-line access to PostgreSQL servers.
 - [@dbml/cli](https://www.npmjs.com/package/@dbml/cli): A CLI tool specifically designed for converting between DBML files and SQL scripts, facilitating database schema management.
 - [psqldef](https://github.com/sqldef/sqldef): A tool for managing database schemas.
+- [dbdocs](https://dbdocs.io/): An online tool that allows you to generate and host database documentation from DBML files, providing an interactive and user-friendly interface to navigate and explore database schemas.

 ## How to Use